-Sleet is ice pellets or granulates of frozen rain, and occurs when rain falls through air with temperatures below freezing, according to the NWS.
+Sleet is ice pellets or granulates of frozen rain, and occurs when rain falls through the air with temperatures below freezing, according to the NWS.

-While the raindrop is falling, if it goes through above-freezing air, it turns back into liquid-- until it refreezes before hitting the ground.
+While the raindrop is falling, if it goes through above-freezing air, it turns back into liquid - until it refreezes before hitting the ground.

 "It's a combination of a snowflake and water that is frozen," Myers told Fox News.

 Freezing rain is defined as rain that falls and lands on a surface with a temperature that is below freezing, causing it to freeze on contact.
 The rain that falls and freezes eventually forms a coating of ice or glaze that can make walking or driving extremely difficult.

 When temperatures at or near the ground are expected to be 32 degrees Fahrenheit or colder, a freeze warning can be issued.